MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

 You can use variables to create logical expressions that dynamically route the customer down different conversation paths.
 You can also feed variables to [Power Automate](how-to-flow.md) and [Bot Framework Skills](/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0) as input parameters, and save the output results from those actions.

-## Entity and variable types
+## Entity and variable type
 Power Virtual Agents uses *[entities](advanced-entities-greedy-slot-filling.md)* to understand and identify a specific type of information from a user's responses.
-When saving the identified information to a variable, a *variable type** will be associated with it.
+When saving the identified information to a variable, a *variable type* will be associated with it.
 The variable type is essentially analogous with the *entity*.

 Each entity or variable type maps to a base type, these are listed in the following table.

 The base type defines the operators that can be used for the corresponding variable when constructing a logical expression.
-It also defines whether a variable can be used to feed to a [flow](how-to-flow.md) or Azure Bot Framework Skill action node as an input parameter.
+It also defines whether a variable can be used to feed to an input paramater in a [flow](how-to-flow.md) or Azure Bot Framework Skill action node as an input parameter.

 For example, a **boolean** base type maps to an operator "is equal to" with possible values being true or false, while a **number** base type will give you a series numeric operators such as "is equal to", "is greater than", or "is greater than or equal to", and so on.